fcrozatier/choco-ui/src/docs/guides/introduction/+introduction.md

 You see how we could very easily adapt this to create a headless switch component, by toggling `aria-checked` on click.
 Many things in a UI are togglable so this is a powerful abstraction.
 From there we can also build a disclosure component by toggling `aria-expanded`, a hoverable by toggling on `mouseenter` and off during `mouseleave`.
 See the corresponding mixins for more on these low level primitives.

 Also notice how readable and short the code is.

 ---

-## And more...

-The library comes with a Vite plugin, which combined to some TypeScript choco spells will help you manage two-way bindings across boundaries in a type-safe way.
-More about this topic [here](/guides/plugin)

----